heroiclabs/nakama-docs/docs/runtime-code-basics.md

 # Basics

-The server integrates the <a href="https://www.lua.org/manual/5.1/manual.html" target="\_blank">Lua programming language</a> as a fast embedded code runtime.
-Alternately, you may also write the custom logic as go modules, compile them as a plugin and provide it as a parameter when the server is started.
-For details on how to compile your runtime code in go, please refer instructions [here](https://github.com/heroiclabs/nakama/tree/master/sample_go_module).
+The server exposes a fast embedded code runtime where you can integrate custom logic written as either <a href="https://golang.org/pkg/plugin/" target="\_blank">Go plugins</a> or <a href="https://www.lua.org/manual/5.1/manual.html" target="\_blank">Lua modules</a>.

+!!!
+Note
+    Go plugins must be compiled before they can be loaded by Nakama.
+The build process is different for binary and Docker-based Nakama installations, make sure you follow [the instructions](https://github.com/heroiclabs/nakama/tree/master/sample_go_module).

 It is useful to run custom logic which isn’t running on the device or browser.
 The code you deploy with the server can be used immediately by clients so you can change behavior on the fly and add new features faster.